 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
 Here’s our full Advertising Policy.

-With Hilton status, you can enjoy all of these perks and more each time you visit a Hilton hotel, and you might be surprised how easy it is to earn and maintain this elite status.
-It’s a perk of every Amex Hilton card, including the Hilton Honors American Express Card, Hilton Honors American Express Surpass® Card and Hilton Honors Aspire from American Express cards, though which status level you get depends which card you choose.
+With Hilton status, you can enjoy all of these perks and more each time you visit one of the chain’s hotel.
+And you might be surprised how easy it is to earn and maintain this elite status.
+It’s a perk of every one of the best Hilton credit cards, including the Hilton Honors American Express Card, Hilton Honors American Express Surpass® Card and Hilton Honors Aspire from American Express Card, though which status level you get depends which card you choose.

-Here’s a look at all the levels of Hilton status, and what perks each of them offer.
+Here’s a look at all the levels of Hilton status, and what perks each of them offers.
 I’ll also share tips on the easiest ways to earn each status tier.

-How to get it: As the base tier for all members, you just need to sign-up on Hilton’s website for their rewards program.
+As the base tier for all members, you need to sign up on Hilton’s website for their rewards program.